Treatments

 Weight loss injections like Wegovy and Mounjaro are having a moment right now.
 You might have heard them being referred to as GLP-1 receptor agonists or peptide weight loss drugs, because of how they work (and not to be sticklers, but technically, Mounjaro is a GLP-1/GIP receptor agonist).

 But thanks to their popularity, a bunch of copycat products have popped up that promise comparable results at a lower price.
-One of these is the so-called GLP-1 patch.
+One of these is the so-called GLP-1 patch (sometimes called "Mounjaro patches").

 Unlike weight loss injections, which are strictly regulated, GLP-1 patches are more like supplements that you stick on your skin.
 Don’t believe the hype around these patches.
 They aren’t backed by scientific evidence, so we can’t recommend them as an effective treatment for weight loss.
 Here’s what you need to know.